 - Exploring high-order complex traits using an 'engineered population' approach in both yeast and human cells.

 Information on positions available in the Roth lab.

-- En masse condition-dependent protein interaction screening technologies using next-generation sequencing of recombinant DNA barcodes.
-We are also developing large scale protein interaction assays capable of detecting dynamics on the 20 minute time scale.
+- Developing large scale protein interaction assays capable of detecting dynamics on the 20 minute time scale.

 - Exploiting deep mutational scans to better predict functional missense variation for all human disease proteins